tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - How did you get along with your brothers and/or sisters?
 If you had none, which relatives were you closest to?
 - What parts of your childhood would you like to relive?
 Why?

+- What do you remember from your first day of school?
+- Did you enjoy school?
+Why or why not?
+What was your favorite grade, and who were your favorite teachers?
+- Who was your first date?
+- Who were your other dates or boyfriends/girlfriends?
+What did you like and dislike about each one?
+- Where did you go on dates?
+- How did you feel when you liked someone and that person didn’t care for you?
+- How has being an adult changed your life?
+- Compare yourself now to when you were 10.
+- What have been your greatest disappointments?
+How have you handled them?
+What have you learned from them?
+- At what age did you first like the opposite sex?
+- What was your birth order in your family?
+- Did you have enough money in your youth?
+Enough food and clothing?
+- Who educated you in sex?
+What were your sexual experiences?
+What is your standard for sexual expression in your life now?
+- What are your political views?
+- What do you enjoy reading?
+Watching on TV?
+- Have you ever had a child?
+Do you want children?
+- What is your first memory?
+- Who were your favorite relatives?
+- Describe your education and job experiences.
+- What were your emotional reactions to jobs, fellow employees, and bosses?
+What are your ambitions?
+- What are your natural gifts?
+What do you consider your strong points?
+Weak points?
+- What is your medical history?
+- What is your favorite holiday, type of music, television program, and pastime?
+- While growing up, did you think of marrying someday?
+- Who are the five most important people in your life?
+- Which Christian leaders or writers have influenced you?
+- Where would you like to live?
+What country, state, city, house, and/or apartment?
+- What are your views on aging?
+- Describe the best year of your life.

+- When do you wake up? (weekday and day off)
+- When do you get up? (weekday and day off)
+- What steps do you take to get ready for the day?
+Example: Do you shower first or eat first?
+How much time do you need getting ready in the bathroom?
+How much time do you take preparing breakfast?
+Do you eat sitting down or on the run?
+Do you read the paper in the morning, have devotions, etc.?
+In other words, indicate your normal procedures and how much time you spend for each task. (weekday and day off)
+- As you drive to wherever you’re going (work, school, etc.), do you enjoy the solitude or would you rather talk to someone?
+If you listen to the radio, what do you listen to? (weekday and day off)
+- Now that you’ve got the basic idea of what we’re looking for, indicate what you do each hour of the day.
+Be sure to describe what you do on breaks, lunch, etc. (weekday and day off)
+- As you drive home, are you thinking about what went on during the day or what you’re going to do in the evening?
+What do you enjoy doing for the first hour when you get home? (weekday and day off)
+- Describe in detail dinner preparations, what and where you like to eat, and what you do in the evening.
+When you get ready for bed, where do you put your clothes from this day?
+Do you prepare your clothes for the next day or wait until the morning?
+Do you go to sleep with the radio or TV on?
+Do you like it completely dark and quiet or do you leave a light on? (weekday and day off)

 # Quotes

 the unexamined life is not worth living - socrates